What is Roundup?

 There are a few options for RVers at Roundup.
 To get a an RV spot, you will likely need to come on Thursday for the “land rush” that begins at noon.

-• There are 8 full hookup (electricity, water, sewer) RV spaces at the newly constructed Meadow Ridge facility near the camping loop and high ropes course, but 1 may be reserved for staff.
+• At the Meadow Ridge facility near the camping loop and high ropes course, there are 8 full hookup (electricity, water, sewer) RV spaces a but one may be reserved for staff.

-• There are some RV spaces with water (and maybe electricity) past the giant swing, near the bottom of the camping loop where there is a bathroom.
+• Past the giant swing, near the bottom of the camping loop where there is a bathroom, there are some RV spaces with shared water and electricity (no sewer).

 • RVs can go other places that aren’t marked as reserved for other purposes, but there wouldn’t be electricity, water, or sewer.